CMS-Enterprise/mint-app/README.md

 These values can be found in 1Password under "CMS IDM Test Account".

-### Accessing the application over Tailscale

-[Tailscale](https://tailscale.com) is a tool that provides secure networks between devices and can be used to access locally running programs from other machines without exposing ports on the open internet.
-It's a convenient alternative to a traditional VPN.

-`scripts/dev tailscale` will configure and start the app so it can be accessed over a Tailscale network.
-This is currently used by developers to perform accessibility audits of locally running applications through JAWS on cloud Windows instances.

 ### Routes Debugging

 Setting the `DEBUG_ROUTES` environment variable, and upon startup, this will log